Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 Faculty learning communities provide a tremendous opportunity for students to enhance their academic experience.
 Students living on these floors benefit from the friendship and support of being in direct daily contact with other first-year students who share their classes, academic interests and course load.
 Each of these floors provide residents with informal out-of-class contact with professors as well as initiatives designed to complement their interests such as career nights, academic counselling, exam review sessions, and opportunities to connect with faculty members.

-You can find lots of valuable information about our learning community floors.
+You can find lots of valuable information about our living learning community floors.

 Despite ongoing efforts in residence and in the community to educate young adults about the appropriate use of alcohol and other harmful substances, and the kinds of difficulties that can arise from their abuse, alcohol and drugs continue to figure prominently in a broad range of residence life problems.